 Unlike Lembongan, there are few beaches on Ceningan.
 Secret Beach, the most popular, is on the southwest side of the island in a rocky cove.
 With a shallow swath of sand and shade provided from overhanging trees, the sheltered nook feels remote and secluded…even though a resort occupies one end of it.
 Take note: there are two entry points to Secret Beach; one through the resort (which requires a fee) and one down an unpaved path (which is free and has an incredible viewpoint).
 At the main intersection by Two Raksa Cafe, signs pointing to Secret Beach lead south through the resort.
 To find the free entry point, head east to the first street going south.
 Both routes end at the same Secret Nusa Ceningan Beach.

 Top Tip: Secret Point Beach Nusa Ceningan is a different beach, which is located below the Secret Point Hut’s Beach Resort.

 #2 Blue Lagoon Nusa Ceningan

 The Blue Lagoon Ceningan is the island’s top attraction for one simple reason: the bay’s opalescent turquoise water is so surreal that has to be seen to be believed.
 The scenic lagoon sits below high cliffs that nearly encircle it.
-Although the best view is closest to the road (where a luxury hotel is currently under construction), visitors can trek along the coastline for other viewpoints.
+Although the best Blue Lagoon view is closest to the road, visitors can trek along the coastline for other viewpoints.
 The cliff on the south side of the lagoon has remnants of a café.
-There is also a crumbling platform for cliff jumping, but it’s discouraged to take the plunge.
-The jump been deemed unsafe and there are no longer stairs to get out of the water.

 #3 Mahana Point Cliff Jump